Foreign Exchange Disclosures

 The use of an execution tool in relation to a customer’s trade request does not guarantee any particular outcome and/or execution of any amount requested.
 Customers should ensure that any execution tool that they designate in an instruction to Deutsche Bank is appropriate for their needs.
 Deutsche Bank is not responsible for Customer’s choice of execution tool or evaluating Customer’s goals in selecting any execution tool.
 The output or offering of any execution tool is not investment advice or a recommendation.
 The results obtained from any execution tool may depend on the validity of the assumptions underlying it and prevailing market conditions may impact these assumptions.

-Deutsche Bank has published an additional disclosure (the Foreign Exchange Algorithmic Execution and Aggregation Disclosure) for customers of its FX and/or PM algorithmic, automation and aggregation services, the contents of which may be updated from time to time.
+Deutsche Bank has published an additional disclosure (the Foreign Exchange Algorithmic Execution and Aggregation Disclosure) for customers of its FX and/or metals algorithmic, automation and aggregation services, the contents of which may be updated from time to time.
 The link to this document is set out above.

 Deutsche Bank may benefit from reduced transaction costs when executing through certain internal or external trading venues and, if we have an investment in, or other relationship with, an external venue, Deutsche Bank may receive other benefits as a result of that interest.

-Deutsche Bank is a global dealer in FX and PM for a full range of FX and PM products including spot, forwards, and derivatives.
-While handling customer trade requests, Deutsche Bank may continue to establish, maintain, modify and terminate positions for its own account in the same FX and/or PM products in which its customers trade to ensure that it has sufficient capacity to meet anticipated customer demand or respond to market movements.
+Deutsche Bank is a global dealer in FX and metals for a full range of products including spot, forwards, and derivatives.
+While handling customer trade requests, Deutsche Bank may continue to establish, maintain, modify and terminate positions for its own account in the same products in which its customers trade to ensure that it has sufficient capacity to meet anticipated customer demand or respond to market movements.
 Deutsche Bank is a market maker across currencies and products, with employees trading across global locations on a continuous basis whenever markets are open for trading.
 As a result, subject to internal controls relating to the use of customer information and compliance with applicable laws and regulations, Deutsche Bank’s global activities may result in a Deutsche Bank trading desk or individual trader other than the one handling the trade request of a given customer executing a transaction for the benefit of Deutsche Bank or another customer at a price that could satisfy the original customer’s trade request.

 Deutsche Bank’s market making activities may be based on the ideas of its traders, sales staff, research staff, as well as on public information sources.
 The ideas that form the basis of Deutsche Bank trading decisions are often shared with Deutsche Bank customers as trade ideas or market colour, upon which Deutsche Bank customers may or may not act.
 It is possible, therefore, that Deutsche Bank could have positions for its own account that are the same, similar, different or opposite to the positions of its customers.